mccornet/pl-900/01 - Introduction.md

 In order to understand the types of connectors and what you can do with them, first understand the types of data sources to which they connect.
 The two types of data sources are ***tabular*** and ***function-based***.

-**Tabular data** - A tabular data source is one that returns data in a structured table format.
+**Tabular data** - A tabular data source is one that returns data in a ***structured table format***.
 Power Apps can directly read and display these tables through galleries, forms, and other controls.
 Additionally, if the data source supports it, Power Apps can create, edit, and delete data from these data sources.
 Examples include Microsoft Dataverse, SharePoint, and SQL Server.

-**Function-based data** - A function-based data source is one that uses functions to interact with the data source.
-These functions can be used to return a table of data but offer more extensive action such as the ability to send an email, update permissions, or create a calendar event.
+**Function-based data** - A function-based data source is one that uses ***functions to interact with the data source***.
+These functions can be used to return a table of data but ***offer more extensive actions*** such as the ability to send an email, update permissions, or create a calendar event.
 Examples include Office 365 Users, Project Online, and Azure Blob Storage.

 ### Connectors